 Searching: No Search Term , Filtered By Category: "Sports", Category: "Social", Category: "Humor", Category: "Games", Category: "Health", Category: "Mapping"

-Six APIs have been added to the ProgrammableWeb directory in categories such as Health, Tourism, and Feedback, among others.
-Featured today is QuantiModo, which collects and analyzes human activity data to aid researchers and keep people healthy and happy.
+Fourteen APIs have been added to the ProgrammableWeb directory in categories such as Games, Location, and Security.
+One hightlight today is an API that provides player and game stats for the popular soccer battling car game, Rocket League.
 Here's a summary of the new additions.

 Pokémon Go has become a runaway hit and many developers are showing their enthusiasm for the game by reverse engineering the private, internal Pokémon Go API and creating unofficial third-party apps.
 The current situation of the Pokémon Go API exemplifies mobile API security concerns.

 As Pokemon Go continues is rise in popularity, many developers have reverse engineered the game to publish unauthorized APIs.
 Niantic has now issued a cease and desist letter to a popular Pokemon Go API developer in an attempt to quash the unauthorized practice.
 Will threatened legal action work?